lzwjava/blog-source/_posts/2024-12-10-bifocals-en.md

 ---
 layout: post
-title: "What Problems Do Bifocals Have?"
+title: "What Problems Do Bifocals Have"
 ---

 Bifocals have two different optical powers: one for the upper segment and one for the lower segment.
 They typically have a significant difference in optical power between these two segments of the lens.